-Additional information on the debt activity can be found in notes 7, 8, 9, 10, 11, and 12 of the audited financial statements.
+Additional information on the debt activity can be found in notes 7, 8, 9, 10, and 11 of the audited financial statements.

-2021 Budget and Economic Factors
+2022 Budget and Economic Factors

-On November 18, 2020, the CTA Board adopted the fiscal Year 2021 operating budget of \$1.645 billion and capital budget of \$3.4 billion.
-After adoption, the budgets were submitted to and approved by the RTA Board (the regional oversight agency) on December 17, 2020.
-The 2021 operating budget maintains bus and rail service levels while the capital budget continues historic investments to modernize and improve the customer experience.
+On November 17, 2021, the CTA Board adopted the fiscal year 2022 operating budget of \$1.746 billion and capital budget of \$3.5 billion.
+After adoption, the budgets were submitted to and approved by the RTA Board (the regional oversight agency) on December 16, 2021.
+The 2022 operating budget maintains bus and rail service levels while the capital budget continues historic investments to modernize and improve the customer experience.

-Despite the financial challenges that the CTA faces due to this pandemic, the 2021 Proposed Operating Budget of \$1.645 billion does not include any reductions in bus or rail service or changes to the fare structure.
-This budget utilizes all available sources at its disposal, including system-generated revenue, public funding, Coronavirus Aid, Relief and Economic Security (CARES) Act federal funding, as well as other budget balancing actions.
+Despite the financial challenges that the CTA faces due to this pandemic, the 2022 Proposed Operating Budget of \$1.746 billion does not include any reductions in bus or rail service or changes to the fare structure.
+This budget utilizes all available sources at its disposal, including system-generated revenue, public funding, Coronavirus Response and Relief Supplemental Appropriations (CRRSAA) Act and the American Rescue Plan (ARP) Act federal funding, as well as other budget balancing actions.